kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 Race timing depends on being able to synchronise the real-time clock in the tag reader (and where applicable, sprint timer) with that of the laptop.
 While clock drift is negligible over the course of a race, this is complicated when Windows has a connection to the wider internet, allowing it to synchronise with an NTP server.
 Symptoms of clock drift include triggers being offset in CrossMgrVideo and tag reads being erroneously 'skipped' by CrossMgrImpinj.

-In an attempt to migitage these problems, our version of CrossMgrImpinj has been modified to provide the ability to monitor and correct the offset between the laptop and tag reader's clock in real time, rather than just on initial connection.
+In an attempt to mitigate these problems, our version of CrossMgrImpinj has been modified to provide the ability to monitor and correct the offset between the laptop and tag reader's clock in real time, rather than just on initial connection.

 Additionally, a GPS-based stratum 1 NTP time server has been installed in the flightcase with the tag reader.
 Once it has obtained a time signal, the laptop, router, tag reader and race clock should synchronise their real-time clocks to it over the course of a few minutes.
 If this is done before the start of a race, everything should stay synchronised to within a few milliseconds.
 On this basis, it is important to power up the flightcase as early as possible in the setup process, so it may begin to acquire a GPS fix.